open-source-labs/Chronos/README.md

 // Place the following line of code before the microservice re-routes the request (for string parameters) app.use('/', cmd.microCom('microserviceName', 'databaseType', 'databaseURL','wantMicroHealth','queryFrequency'))

-// Or place the following line of code before the microservice re-routes the request (for array parameter) app.use('/', cmd.microCom(['microserviceName', 'databaseType', 'databaseURL','wantMicroHealth','queryFrequency']))

 // Example using string parameters app.use('/', cmd.microCom('books', 'sql', 'thisIsMyURL','yes', 'm'))